 “I love working with student media.
 It’s a chance for students to get their names, faces and voices out to the public, and provides great training for a variety of careers.
 Whether it’s the studios of WJJW, The Beacon newsroom or the television studio, learning and teaching in a professional-style media environment is a great experience for students and advisers.”

 Jim has a master’s degree in Professional Writing from U-Mass Dartmouth and graduated from North Adams State College in 1982.
-He has also taught at Southern Vermont College in Bennington, Vt., and Ohio Wesleyan University in Delaware, Ohio.
+He has also taught at the former Southern Vermont College in Bennington, Vt., and Ohio Wesleyan University in Delaware, Ohio.